 Big Tree Wayside

-One popular sight of the park is the “Big Tree” which is estimated to be over 1,500 years old.
-You’ll find the “Big Tree” off of the Newton B. Drury Scenic Parkway and it includes a small parking lot.
+One popular sight of the park is the “Big Tree,” estimated to be over 1,500 years old.
+It stands about 304 feet tall with a diameter of 21.6 feet at chest height.
+You’ll find it off the Newton B. Drury Scenic Parkway with a small parking lot and a short, flat walk to the tree.
+It’s one of the most accessible old-growth redwoods in the park system.

 Cal-Barre Road

-By far my favorite area of the park was Cal-Barre Road.
-Located off the Newton B. Drury Scenic Parkway this dirt road takes you through the redwoods.
-I was surprised how close you can to the trees on this road.
+By far my favorite area of the park was Cal-Barrel Road (also written as Cal-Barre Road).
+Located off the Newton B. Drury Scenic Parkway, this dirt road takes you right through the redwoods.
+I was surprised how close you can get to the trees on this road.

-This 3.6 mile road is incredible.
-Be cautious while driving this road since you’ll see people hiking it and there are plenty of trails that cut through it.
-I think any car can handle this drive but keep in mind it is a tight dirt road.
+This 3.6-mile road is incredible.
+Be cautious while driving since you’ll see people hiking it and there are plenty of trails that cut through.
+I think any car can handle this drive, but keep in mind it is a tight dirt road.
+One bonus: Cal-Barrel Road is one of the few unpaved roads in the park where leashed dogs are allowed.

 At the end of the road is a small parking lot to turn around and head back down.